Categories

 Discover the beauty of the night

 Getting out at night in the quiet is one of the high points of the winter backpacking experience.
 The snow reflects the moonlight and the winter nighttime landscape becomes radiant.
-When the moon is gone, the Milky Way arches across the sky, and most of the seemingly endless number of stars are merely the ones visible to us within our galaxy.
-Look carefully and you can also see the Andromeda galaxies.
-Find the North Star (Polaris) to orient yourself and expand your knowledge of the constellations.
-You will find that the night offers some of your deepest and most memorable wilderness experiences.
+When the moon is gone, the Milky Way arches across the sky.
+Most of the seemingly endless number of stars are merely the ones visible to us within our galaxy.
+You will find that the night can provide some of our deepest and most memorable wilderness experiences.

 winter landscape at night